We want our heroes to be better than us.

 What makes a Mary Sue a Mary Sue is that her looks are downright impossible—or at least, highly unlikely.
 A Mary Sue might be an “unkempt beauty” who always looks great despite the wear-and-tear of adventuring.

 Or she might possess physical traits that seem out of place: perfect teeth and skin in a famine-stricken kingdom, for instance.
-A fall that would seriously injure another character only leaves a Mary Sue with superficial scratches or scars that, against all odds, only make him more attractive.
+A fall that would seriously injure another character only leaves a Mary Sue with superficial scratches or scars that, against all odds, only make him or her more attractive.

 Here’s a general rule to follow: if your character is so darn sexy that they break the rules of physics, you’ve probably got a Mary Sue on your hands.